Scalable Control Variates for Monte Carlo Methods via Stochastic Optimization: Introduction

-These recent developments are closely related to Stein's method \citep{Chen2011,Ross2011,Stein1972}, a tool used in probability theory to quantify how well one distribution $\Pi'$ approximates another distribution $\Pi$.
+These recent developments are closely related to Stein's method \citep{Stein1972,Chen2011,Ross2011,Anastasiou2021}, a tool used in probability theory to quantify how well one distribution $\Pi'$ approximates another distribution $\Pi$.
 Recall that, given a collection of functions $g$ for which $\Pi[g] = 0$ is satisfied, Stein's method uses $\sup_g \Pi'[g]$ as a means of quantifying the difference between $\Pi$ and $\Pi'$.
-As a byproduct, researchers in this field have constructed a large range of functions $g$ that can be considered as candidates for a CV method.
-Although Stein's method has recently been applied to a variety of problems including MCMC convergence assessment \citep{Gorham2016,Gorham2015,Gorham2017}, goodness-of-fit testing \citep{Chwialkowski2016,Liu2016,Yang2018}, variational inference \citep{Ranganath2016,Ranganath2014}, estimators for models with intractable likelihoods \citep{Barp2019,Liu2018Fisher} and the approximation of complex posterior distributions \citep{Chen2019,Chen2018,Liu2016,Liu2016BBIS,Liu2016SVGD,Riabiz2020}, a unified account of how Stein's method can be exploited for the construction of CVs, encompassing existing polynomial, kernel and NN transformations, has yet to appear.
-The organization and contributions of the paper are as follows: \begin{itemize}[leftmargin=*] \item The literature to-date on polynomial, kernel, and NN-based CVs is reviewed in Sec. \ref{sec:background}.
+As a byproduct, researchers in this field have constructed a large range of functions $g$ that can be used as \gls{CV}s.
+Although Stein's method has recently been applied to a variety of problems including \gls{MCMC} convergence assessment \citep{Gorham2015,Gorham2017,Gorham2016}, goodness-of-fit testing \citep{Chwialkowski2016,Liu2016,Yang2018}, variational inference \citep{Ranganath2014,Ranganath2016}, estimators for models with intractable likelihoods \citep{Barp2019,Liu2018Fisher} and the approximation of complex posterior distributions \citep{Liu2016,Liu2016SVGD,Liu2016BBIS,Chen2018,Chen2019,Riabiz2020}, a unified account of how Stein's method can be exploited for the construction of \gls{CV}s, encompassing existing polynomial, kernel and NN transformations, has yet to appear.

-\item A general framework for the construction of CVs is presented in Sec. \ref{sec:methodology}, rooted in Stein's method, and an efficient learning strategy based on stochastic optimization is proposed.